Touchback (film): Plot

 At a last recruiting meeting, the OSU scout admits the game will be hard and that he could get injured, so if he chooses, sitting out will not impact his invitation to joining the quarterback unit at OSU.
-The day of the championship game, he informs Coach Hand (played by Kurt Russell) that he will not play in the big game which will guarantee his acceptance at OSU and a bright future in football away from Coldwater.
+The day of the championship game, he informs Coach Hand (played by Kurt Russell) that he will not play in the big game that will guarantee his acceptance at OSU and a bright future in football away from Coldwater.
 Shocked, Coach offers a speech about the merits of the people of Coldwater.
 Coach shares with Scott how he receives a job offer from OSU annually only to turn it down out of love for Coldwater and its citizens.
 After considering his coach's and his mother's feelings and his responsibility to the team, Scott decides he will play after all.
 Scott's efforts on the field are lackluster and they struggle to keep up.
 Coach Hand encourages him to share the ball with his teammates.
 In the second half, Scott mixes it up a bit and they finally take the lead.
-With "the play" imminent, Scott tells his coach he will not run the pitch-fake which he knows will cause his leg to be broken.
+With "the play" imminent, Scott tells his coach he will not run the pitch-fake that he knows will cause his leg to be broken.
 Coach smiles and suggests a passing play, but informs Scott that based upon the Chief's defensive formation, he can call an audible as necessary, but it is his decision.

 As Scott prepares to call for the hike, he looks over at his girlfriend, then out into the band bleachers, where he sees Macy and he decides.
 As the clock runs down, Scott calls an audible, a running play where he maneuvers himself close enough to jump into the end zone.
 As he crosses, Scott is hammered by two defensive players, but his leg is shattered at the knee.
 Coldwater wins the Ohio State High School Championship game over the heavily favored Chiefs.
-For the most part, Scott single-handedly, beat a much bigger high school team that had eight defensive players already signed to NCAA Division I scholarships.
+For the most part, Scott single-handedly beat a much bigger high school team that had eight defensive players already signed to NCAA Division I scholarships.

-In the present, Scott comes to in his truck, and survives his suicide attempt due to his truck running out of gas.
+In the present, Scott comes to in his truck, having survived his suicide attempt due to his truck running out of gas.
 As he walks to town, he sees it is desolate.
-The game is over but even the football field is absent of any people or players.
+The game is over but even the football field is empty of any people or players.
 As he makes a turn for his farm, he sees his soybean field lit up and crowded with all the citizens of Coldwater.
 They heard about his hardship and his need for his crops to make it to market, and they have all gathered to pick the soybeans by hand.
 Scott embraces his life in the tight-knit community, happy about his family and friends.
 He also decides to be an assistant coach to his old mentor Coach Hand.